 Pin Windows Update to Windows 8 Start Screen or Windows 7 Start Menu

 This is simple.
 Open Control Panel and right-click on Windows Update and select Pin to Start.
 You will see the shortcut pinned to your Start.

 Pin Windows Update to the Windows 8/7 Taskbar

 To do this, open Control Panel and then drag-and-drop Windows Update to your desktop.
 Alternatively, you could also select Create shortcut instead – and its shortcut will be created on your desktop.

-Now right-click on the icon and chose ‘Properties’.
+Now right-click on the icon and choose ‘Properties’.
 Then, under the ‘Shortcut tab’ enter the following address for the Target field:

 cmd /c wuapp.exe

 If this does not work for you, and you are unable to change the Target field, then do the following instead.
-Delete the just created desktop shortcut.
-Now, right-slick on Desktop > New > Shortcut.
+Delete the just-created desktop shortcut.
+Now, right-click on Desktop > New > Shortcut.